-What is Oxygen calibration gas
+What is Oxygen calibration gas?

 Oxygen (O2) calibration gas is for the use of calibration of gas detectors.
-Many different gas detectors are capable of detecting O2, as set these gas detectors to need to be calibrated for safety reasons.
+Many different gas detectors are capable of detecting O2, as set these gas detectors need to be calibrated for safety reasons.

-Zero Air is air which is filtered to ensure it contains less than 0.1 parts per million (PPM) of total hydrocarbons.
+Zero Air is the air that is filtered to ensure it contains less than 0.1 parts per million (PPM) of total hydrocarbons.
 Essentially a mixture of oxygen and nitrogen, zero air is required for laboratory applications which would be negatively affected by the presence of hydrocarbons or small levels of sulphur or nitrous oxide.
 These gases can sometimes be present in the air due to pollution.

 How to store Oxygen gas

 Oxygen calibration gas is a colourless, odourless, and tasteless gas.
 Like with most calibration gases, proper storage is crucial.
-It is essential that you store oxygen calibration gases in a cool and ventilated area which preferably is closable.
+It is essential that you store oxygen calibration gases in a cool and ventilated area that preferably is closable.
 Keep the oxygen calibration gas cylinder away from any consumable beverages.

 How to transport oxygen gas